-Conduct Faculty Skill enhancement workshop regularly for
+Conduct Faculty Skill enhancement workshop regularly for teachers from Primary level to Degree college level

 2) Goal:

 To train and groom teachers for multiple skills and create multi task habit

 3) The Context :

 To mold students in right manner we believe that teachers quality must be main focus from primary level itself.
 Another importance of such skill workshop is that in the present context of contemporary situation in education, as institutional accreditation & performance based evaluation of faculty is become compulsory these type of skill enhancement workshop gives scope to share and learn various pedagogy and record keeping techniques form peers and experts.